-Will you be able to get home from wherever you are, and survive for 14-days without shopping, without electricity, Internet or telephones, and without any outside help or government assistance?
+Will you be able to get home from wherever you are, and survive for for an extended period of time without shopping, without electricity, Internet or telephones, and without any outside help or government assistance?
 If not, you are in a precarious position.

 Responsible people are self-reliant and prepared.

 When disaster strikes and assistance is available, that’s great.
 You’re fortunate.
 But if circumstances are more typical, we need to be ready to solve our own problems.
 This questionnaire will help you evaluate your readiness, as well as identify areas of weakness so that you can improve your preparations.